-The Scope of Practice for Medical Dosimetrists & Practice Standards for the Medical Dosimetrist documents can be found on the AAMD website at medicaldosimetry.org/about/scope-of-practice.
+The Scope of Practice for Medical Dosimetrists & Practice Standards for the Medical Dosimetrist documents can be found on the AAMD website.

 Each medical dosimetrist must exercise professional and prudent judgement in determining whether the performance of a given act is within the scope of practice for which the medical dosimetrist is clinically competent to perform.